 2.4.
 Upgrading the Red Hat Virtualization Manager from 4.3 to 4.4

 Red Hat Virtualization Manager 4.4 is only supported on Red Hat Enterprise Linux 8.2 or later.
-You need to do a clean installation of Red Hat Enterprise Linux 8.2 and Red Hat Virtualization Manager 4.4, even if you are using the same physical machine that you use to run RHV Manager 4.3.
+You need to do a clean installation of Red Hat Enterprise Linux 8.2 or later and Red Hat Virtualization Manager 4.4, even if you are using the same physical machine that you use to run RHV Manager 4.3.

 The upgrade process requires restoring Red Hat Virtualization Manager 4.3 backup files onto the Red Hat Virtualization Manager 4.4 machine.